 Lately, in addition to Africa, I've sort of made a full circle of my interests and started photographing in Iceland--so Alaskan, but so not.
 I guess I'm enjoying photographic subjects that are more static, inviting my mind to find different compositions, backgrounds and special effects.
 Contrast this to wildlife photography, where access and movement is usually limited, and the action can be over in seconds.

 To make the circle even more complete (if not carried out to the extreme), I've journeyed to the Southern Islands (The Falklands and South Georgia Island) and the Antarctic Peninsula three times.
 The scale of birdlife and scenery was mind boggling, to say the least!
 I've also photographed in Svalbard (Norway) in both late winter and summer, photographing polar bears and walrus in the High Arctic, even getting within 600 miles of the North Pole.

-Over the 40+ years as a professional photographer, my images have appeared in most of the major wildlife and nature-oriented magazines (e.g., Alaska, Audubon, Geo, National and International Wildlife, Natural History, Ranger Rick), in books (e.g., National Geographic Society, National Wildlife Federation, Reader’s Digest), and in calendars (e.g., Audubon, Greatland Graphics, Sierra Club, and World Wildlife Fund).
+Before retiring, during the 40+ years as a professional photographer, my images had appeared in most of the major wildlife and nature-oriented magazines (e.g., Alaska, Audubon, Geo, National and International Wildlife, Natural History, Ranger Rick), in books (e.g., National Geographic Society, National Wildlife Federation, Reader’s Digest), and in calendars (e.g., Audubon, Greatland Graphics, Sierra Club, and World Wildlife Fund).